Rupert Murdoch endorses Carey as next in line

 "They were pretty good numbers," said Collins Stewart analyst Thomas Eagan.

-Murdoch said the company would consider expanding its $5 billion share buyback if the stock continues to be undervalued.
+Murdoch said the company would consider expanding its share buyback if the stock continues to be undervalued.